Conscience93/aims/README.md

 # aims
- Asset Information and Management System
+ Asset Information and Management System - New Project from my previous company.